linode/docs/docs/products/storage/object-storage/guides/find-canonical-id/index.md

     aws s3api list-buckets --query Owner.ID --output text --endpoint=[bucket-url]

 {{<note>}}
-The AWS CLI must be configured to use the Access Key of the account to which the bucket belongs
+The AWS CLI must be configured to use the Access Key of the account to which the bucket belongs.
 {{</note>}}

 ## Curl